marcellelee/marcellelee.github.io/index.md

 ## About Me
 Security practitioner, educator, and mentor.
 Passionate about network security, cyber competitions, and packet analysis.
 Advocate of diversity in tech.
 Collector of certs and degrees.
 Serial volunteer and [public speaker](https://goo.gl/7pXpL8).
 You can find me on [Twitter](https://twitter.com/marcelle_fsg) and [LinkedIn](https://www.linkedin.com/in/marcellelee/).
-You can also email me at marcellelee@protonmail.com.
-BTW,reuse of my materials is licensed under the [Creative Commons BY NC license](https://creativecommons.org/licenses/by-nc/2.0).
+My blogposts are located on [Medium](https://medium.com/@marcellelee).
+You can also email me at marcellelee at protonmail.com.
+Reuse of my materials is licensed under the [Creative Commons BY NC license](https://creativecommons.org/licenses/by-nc/2.0).

 > The most dangerous phrase in the language is, ‘We’ve always done it this way.’ ~ Grace Hopper